Chris Brown Says People ‘Read’ Too Much Into His Rumored Friendship With Rihanna

 “If your phone doesn’t ring, it’s me,” Melissa Forde’s text post read on April 27, alongside a “smirking face” emoji.

-In response to Melissa’s post, Chris Brown also commented with a “smirking face” emoji, prompting a debate amongst fans over whether or not Brown may be dropping hints about his efforts to get close to Rihanna once again.
+In response to Melissa’s post, Chris Brown also commented with a “smirking face” emoji, prompting a debate amongst fans over whether Brown may be dropping hints about his efforts to get close to Rihanna once again.

 However, after one debate erupted between two fans on the social media site over the newly surfaced rumors, Brown took to one fan’s post to suggest that people are reading too much into his social media comments.